ozean12/billie-plugin-shopware6-module/README.md

 ~~~

 Available Attributes are:

 * `billie_iban`
 * `billie_bic`
 * `billie_state`

 ## Release notes

+### Version 2.0.1 - WIP

+- remove filter attribute component which does not have any effect anymore (fixes an issue, that the
+  attributes-management does not load properly)

 ### Version 2.0.0 - Released on 2021-11-11